locphan87/react-native-boilerplate/README.md

 ## Deployment

 Read the **[Deployment guide](docs/DEPLOYMENT.md)** to learn how to deploy the application to test devices, app stores, and how to use Code Push to push updates to your users immediately.

-## Contributing

-If you find any problems, please [open an issue](https://github.com/phanhoangloc/react-native-boilerplate/issues/new) or submit a fix as a pull request.

-We welcome new features, but for large changes let's discuss first to make sure the changes can be accepted and integrated smoothly.

 ## Licensing